eaas933/noughtsandcrosses/README.md

 # noughtsandcrosses
-An application of an algorithm to showcase the optimal moves for noughts and crosses to win or draw every time.
+The traditional game of noughts and crosses but with some extra statistics recording features and an option for a computer player that is unbeatable.

 Prerequisites:
 - R (Programming Language)